I am a natural health enthusiast and I love sharing the things that have worked to keep me healthy and happy and improve my quality of life.

 Even more crucial is making sure that you stretch after you run.

 If you have the time, do some yoga or Pilates after you run.
 These types of exercises are fantastic for stretching your muscles and strengthening them at the same time.
-You will be amazed with the results, and your body will thank you.
+You will be amazed by the results, and your body will thank you.

 6. Never Underestimate the Power of RICE to Reduce Swelling